ssarahs-lab/project4-chatbot/README.md

 ## Potential Extensions for later

 - Using Phaser.io to make a game with the Chatbot
+- Adding in a Tamagotchi/pet and making it seem relevant to this app
 - Users can make their own bot with customised personalities.
 - Local storage of chatbot history to train GPT-3